Adamantane

-Adamantane is an organic compound with a formula C10H16 or, more descriptively, (CH)4(CH2)6.
+Adamantane is an organic compound with formula C10H16 or, more descriptively, (CH)4(CH2)6.
 Adamantane molecules can be described as the fusion of three cyclohexane rings.
-The molecule is both rigid and virtually stress-free.
+The molecule is both rigid and virtually strain-free.
 Adamantane is the most stable isomer of C10H16.
 The spatial arrangement of carbon atoms in the adamantane molecule is the same as in the diamond crystal.
 This similarity led to the name adamantane, which is derived from the Greek adamantinos (relating to steel or diamond).
 It is a white solid with a camphor-like odor.
 It is the simplest diamondoid.

 The discovery of adamantane in petroleum in 1933 launched a new field of chemistry dedicated to the synthesis and properties of polyhedral organic compounds.
 Adamantane derivatives have found practical application as drugs, polymeric materials, and thermally stable lubricants.